-NEVER OPERATE THE LIGHTS WITHOUT THE PROTECTIVE LENS COVER OR WITH A LENS COVER THAT IS CRACKED OR DAMAGED.
+NEVER operate the lights without the protective lens cover, or with a lens cover that is cracked or damaged.
 The bulbs in the light fixtures produce high temperatures and operate under pressure.
 A broken or missing lens cover could cause the bulbs to shatter, causing injury.

-- Once the engine is up to temperature and running smoothly, switch the main circuit breaker (A) to the "ON/I" position. - 2.
-With main circuit breaker on, switch each individual circuit breaker for the lights (B) to "ON/I", one at a time. - 3.
+- 1. Once the engine is up to temperature and running smoothly, switch the main circuit breaker (A) to the ON (I) position. - With the main circuit breaker on, switch each individual circuit breaker for the lights (B) to the ON (I) position, one at a time. - 3.
 The ballast indicator lights (C) will come on and continue to get brighter as the lights warm up, and then remain on.
 This confirms that power is coming from the ballasts to the lights. - 4.
 If an indicator light does not come on, the ballast may need to be serviced.
-If the indicator light comes on and stays lit but the related light is not illuminated, check the bulb or the mast wiring.
-Refer to "Trouble-shooting the Lights" on page 30.
+If the indicator light comes on and stays lit, but the related light is not illuminated, check the bulb or the mast wiring.
+Refer to "Troubleshooting the Lights" on page 34.